ryofurue/ctwmodes/README.md

 and `xmax` is the position of the right edge beyond the last topography point `xx[nn-1]`.
 Between `xx[nn-1]` and `xmax` a flat bottom of `h(xx[nn-1])` is assumed.

+Before processing,
+the `xx` coordinates (including `xmax`) are first shifted so that the 0th position coincides with x = 0.

 The grid spacings for the CTW calculation will be determined by the intervals between `xx`'s.